 Global health also needs to be truly global: Differences within countries are often as significant as differences between countries.
 To enable a free flow of ideas and encourage learning and dissemination of best practices at a global level, we must move past the myth of the global north ‘helping’ the global south and become truly collaborative, recognizing that all countries contribute to the search for solutions, and all countries learn from each other.

-To make progress, we believe it is essential to get much better at understanding how the complex forces affecting health outcomes worldwide interact, and that we have an obligation to build this understanding.
+To make progress, we must get better at understanding how the complex forces affecting health outcomes worldwide interact, and we have an obligation to build this understanding.
 We know that collaborative, cross-disciplinary, and often cross-country research can show us the way, and that early engagement of policy makers, practitioners, students, and the public is key.

 We hope you will join us as we push forward on a more integrative, evidence-based, collaborative vision for global health.